neurodata/brainlit/experiments/posters/nebec/nebec.md

 <div>

-- Aimed to build a tool for faster neuron tracing in neuromorphological research.
+- We aimed to build a tool for faster neuron tracing in neuromorphological research.

 </div>
 <div>